 First let me say – This article is not intended to be a “fix-all” for frustration and the behaviors that result.
 There are many, many other professionals out there that are qualified to help with reducing frustration and negative behavior through an intervention plan.

-I do, however, strongly believe that music therapy has a special role in assisting students with special needs in working through frustration and even in preventing it.
+I do, however, strongly believe that music therapy has a special role in assisting students in working through frustration and even in preventing it.

 Several of my clients practice relaxation techniques in music therapy and learn/practice songs designed to help them remember to stay calm, take deep breaths, and ask for a break.
 I actually wrote such a song here and it has worked beautifully.